zoalst/Speak3D/readme.md

 ## Voice Commands

   - 'create' geometry or 'create many' geometries w/ optional parameters
-  - 'set default' w/ parameters
+  - 'set' or 'set default' w/ parameters
   - say 'undo'
   - say 'save' to save what you generate as a text file that can later be uploaded with 'upload'
   - say 'open console' or press 'o' to submit typed out commands in the bottom left corner(submit with enter); say 'close console' to close it